NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 LENGTH:

 So I went down to the local racing machine shop that did my head work in Richmond, Va (Ballos Machine).
 The owner used to race and make his own driveshafts and said he would take a stab at it.
 Somehow he broke the law of physics and cut both ends, shortened it, and magically rewelded a perfect bead.
 It may not be perfect for a 500hp nitrous Z, but on a 6-cyl 2,200 lb car it works great.
-Don't believe a shop when they say it can't be done.

 z